pjotrp/heyu-run/README.md

 no two jobs can write to the same file at the same time (through a write lock).

-To set all appliances to the state in the local state machine, call replay
+To synchronize all appliances to the state in the local state machine, call replay

 ```sh